YummyPancake/Transformer-notes/decoder.md

    it uses a masked self-attention which only pays attention to the current word and the preceding words.
    * To learn the way to calculate words similarities other than dot similarities, check the video cosine similarity
    * also check the video attention for neural networks
+   * And think about why use the softmax activation function?